 Dr. Ludwin has lectured to enthusiastic audiences in New York City, Washington D.C, Boston, Los Angeles, Seattle, Munich, Zurich, Sofia, Rome, Bologna, Toronto, Halifax, Quebec City, Beijing, Shanghai, Nanking, Singapore, São Paulo, Rio de Janeiro, Kuala Lumpur, Bangkok, and Ho Chi Minh City.

-A dedicated musician, educator, and clinician/adjudicator, Ben A. Ubovich’s career span over thirty years.
+A dedicated musician, educator, and clinician/adjudicator, Ben A. Ubovich’s career spans over thirty years.
 Dr. Ubovich is President and CEO of the American College of Music, a private online graduate college committed to cultivating dedicated educators, reflective scholars, and lifelong learning.
-The college is dedicated to providing heuristic, hands-on knowledge, and student-centered, research-based instruction.
+The college is dedicated to providing heuristic, hands-on knowledge and student-centered, research-based instruction.

 His honors and awards include Commendation for High Standards and Outstanding Achievement in Education – Judy Chu, U.S. Congress, 2015,